Physicslibrary/Threejs-WebXR-SDSS/README.md

 Meta Quest Browser (uses a minimal subset of three.js r160)<br>

-File threejs-webxr-sdss.html developed and tested on Raspberry Pi 4 and Raspberry Pi OS (2023)<br>
+File threejs-webxr-sdss.html was prototyped on a Raspberry Pi 4 with Raspberry Pi OS (2023)<br>

 # Installation